 Research services include supplemental research, securities and economic analyses, statistical services and information with respect to the availability of securities or purchasers or sellers of securities and analyses of reports concerning performance of accounts.
 The research services and other information furnished by brokers through whom the Fund effects securities transactions may also be used by the Adviser in servicing all of its accounts.
 Similarly, research and information provided by brokers or dealers serving other clients may be useful to the Adviser in connection with its services to the Fund.
-Although research services and other information are useful to the Fund and the Adviser, it is not possible to place a dollar value on the research and other information will not reduce the overall cost to the Adviser of performing its duties to the Fund under the Investment Advisory Agreement.
+Although research services and other information are useful to the Fund and the Adviser, it is not possible to place a dollar value on the research and other information received.
+It is the opinion of the Board and the Adviser that the review and study of the research and other information will not reduce the overall cost to the Adviser of performing its duties to the Fund under the Investment Advisory Agreement.
 Due to research services provided by brokers, the Fund may direct trades to certain brokers.
-For the fiscal year ended November 30, 2021, the fund paid brokerage commissions of \$20,133.
-For the fiscal year ended November 30, 2021, the fund paid brokerage commissions of \$20,133.
-For the fiscal year ended November 30, 2022, the fund paid brokerage commissions of \$32,536.
-The difference in brokerage commissions paid by the Fund over the past two fiscal years is due primarily to an increase in portfolio turnover.
+For the fiscal year ended November 30, 2021, the fund paid brokerage commissions of \$32,536.
+For the fiscal year ended November 30, 2023, the fund paid brokerage commissions of \$32,591.

 The portfolio turnover rate for the Fund is calculated by dividing the lesser of amounts of purchases or sales of portfolio securities for the reporting period by the monthly average value of the portfolio securities owned during the reporting period.
 The calculation excludes all securities, whose maturities or expiration dates at the time of acquisition are one year or less.
 Portfolio turnover may vary greatly from year to year as well as within a particular year, and may be affected by cash requirements for redemption of shares and by requirements which enables the Fund to receive favorable tax treatment.
 Portfolio turnover will not be a limiting factor in making portfolio decisions, and the Fund may engage in short-term trading to achieve its investment objective.
-The portfolio turnover rate for the fiscal year ended November 30, 2021, was 17.06% for the Fund.
 The portfolio turnover rate for the fiscal year ended November 30, 2022, was 27.53% for the Fund.
+The portfolio turnover rate for the fiscal year ended November 30, 2023, was 27.35% for the Fund.

-Over-the-counter transactions will be placed either directly with principal market makers or with brokerdealers, if the same or a better price, including commissions and executions, is available.
+Over-the-counter transactions will be placed either directly with principal market makers or with broker-dealers, if the same or a better price, including commissions and executions, is available.
 Fixed income securities are normally purchased directly from the issuer, an underwriter or a market maker.
 Purchases include a concession paid by the issuer to the underwriter and the purchase price paid to a market maker may include the spread between the bid and asked prices.